ray-project/ray/doc/source/data/faq.rst

   working set small; see previous FAQ on how to do streaming data loading and processing.
 * You want to decrease the time-to-first-batch (latency) for a certain operation at the end of your workload.
-This is the case for training and inference since these prevents GPUs from being idle (which is costly), and can be the case for some latency-sensitive consumers of datasets.
+This is the case for training and inference since this prevents GPUs from being idle (which is costly), and can be advantageous for some other latency-sensitive consumers of datasets.

 When should I use global per-epoch shuffling?
 =============================================